xyou365/AutoRclone/Readme.md

 ```
 _Add `--disable_list_r` if `rclone` [cannot read all contents of public shared folder](https://forum.rclone.org/t/rclone-cannot-see-all-files-folder-in-public-shared-folder/12351)._

-Please make sure the Rclone can read your source and destination directory using `rclone size`:
+Please make sure the Rclone can read your source and destination directory.
+Check it using `rclone size`:

 1. ```rclone --config rclone.conf size --disable ListR src001:```